PiSchool/pi-school-ml-template/README.md

 Inside config.json, specify the S3 bucket where data should be downloaded from.
 You should have command line authorization to access the bucket.
-To do this, install the AWS command line interface (CLI) and run
+To do this, install the AWS command line interface (CLI) and run:

 ```
 aws configure